Introduction

 Manually configure static routes in the defaultRouteTable to steer 0.0.0.0/0 to the PA VM-Series transit VNet connection for internet access.
 RFC1918 traffic to PA VM-Series NOT supported

-│ vHub (Secured - NO Routing │
+│ NO Routing Intent) │

 │ │